-- Create a new clustered system.
+- Create a new system.

 - Reset the superuser password.

-- Set or reset the service IP address.
+- Set or reset the service IP address on the node canister on the control enclosure.

-For any other tasks, you must create the satask.txt file using a text editor.
+For any other tasks that you want to perform on a node canister on the control enclosure, you must create the satask.txt file using a text editor.